TiPSYDiPSY/TiPSYDiPSY/README.md

 - 🌱 I’m currently learning python

 ### About me
-Hi, I'm Deniss Sutugins, a backend engineer from Latvia🇳.
+Hi, I'm Deniss Sutugins, a backend engineer from Latvia.
 Currently, I am studying for a master's degree.
 Dedicated to become fullstack engineer.

 ### Languages